Nahid1911/school-library/README.md

 # 📖 OOP School Library <a name="about-project"></a>

-**OOP School Library** is a ruby method to decode a simple morse message with alphanumeric characters.
+**OOP School Library** In this project I will build a school library app using Ruby Object Oriented Programming(OOP).

 ## 🛠 Built With <a name="built-with"></a>